User Guide

 Viewing an Internship : view

 Want to view the details of a specific internship entry?
-You can do so using the view
+You can do so using the view command.

 Format: view INDEX